owg-digital/ireiat/docs/demand/faf.rst

 The demand data is processed to generate county-to-county origin-destination pairs for each mode of transportation (truck, rail, and water).
 This involves allocating FAF zone-level demand to counties using a predefined allocation map, calculating the tonnage for each origin-destination pair, and validating the results.
-The processed data is stored in separate DataFrames for each mode.
+The processed data is stored in separate datasets for each mode.

 Example Process
 ~~~~~~~~~~~~~~~